Do Not Give Up On Dreams Despite Rejection

-Skills and talents improve with diligent pursuit of study and practice.
+Skills and talents improve with the pursuit of study and practice.

-2. After some swear words, tears, a ménage a trois with Ben & Jerry, and meditation seriously consider the elements of truth in constructive criticism and negative feedback.
+2. After some swear words, tears, a ménage à trois with Ben & Jerry, and meditation, seriously consider the elements of truth in constructive criticism and negative feedback.

-When I entered the first five pages of Dodging Eros in a contest one of the judges scolded me for beginning the story during the 1920s while classifying it as contemporary erotica.
+When I entered the first five pages of Dodging Eros in a contest, one judge scolded me for beginning the story during the 1920s while classifying it as contemporary erotica.

 That response led to my adding “mashup” and “cheeky spoof” to my description of Dodging Eros in subsequent queries.

-The first time DE was accepted by an independent publisher the editor-in-chief asked me to consider expanding it into a trilogy instead of one story in three parts like a braid or a layered cake.
+The first time DE was accepted by an independent publisher, the editor-in-chief asked me to consider expanding it into a trilogy instead of one story in three parts like a braid or a layered cake.

 3. Consider other approaches.